raykae/Final_Project/README.md

 `py FinalProject.py "0" 0 0 0 0 -a`

+"I plotted something and it doesn't look like I expected.
+Why?"
+Our plotter works by iterating over each x value in the window, and checks if the resulting y value is in the window.
+This means that lines with very steep slopes, for example, f(x) = 20x on x=[-10,10], y=[-10, 10] will only display a single vertical character at (0, 0).
+The points (-1, -20) and (1, 20) are in not in the window and thus are not displayed.
+Similarly, f(x) = 9x will only have three visible characters on the same window.
+In summary, the "density" of a line can vary as the slope changes.

 ## Table of Functions and Techniques

 | Function/Method | Team Member | Technique |